-for important operation, safety, and maintenance information.
-Your dealer should be consulted both the instructions in this guide and the booklets supplied by the component manufacturers satisfaction, he will refer you to our staff for help.
-Our customers are extremely important to This Owner's Guide, along with the Video Guide, should be kept in your vehicle for quick reference.
+This Owner's Guide, along with the Video Guide, should be kept in your vehicle for quick reference.
 Take time to get acquainted with your unit and how it operates.
-Carefully read should you have any questions.
-If your dealer is unable to answer the questions to your as, and we will make every effort necessary to ensure your satisfaction.
+Carefully read both the instructions in this guide and the booklets supplied by the component manufacturers for important operation, safety, and maintenance information.
+Your dealer should be consulted should you have any questions.
+If your dealer is unable to answer the questions to your satisfaction, he will refer you to our staff for help.
+Our customers are extremely important to us, and we will make every effort necessary to ensure your satisfaction.